Summer is almost here, and with warm weather come family cookouts and competitive barbecues.

 I won’t make any specific model recommendations here, but I will advise you to keep researching.
 This article is a jumping-off place.
 When you find a pellet grill that you like, look at as many reviews as you can find.
-Look at Amazon, Google the company and the model number.
+Look at Amazon, search with Google the company and the model number.
 Smoking sites abound!

 As you read the reviews, realize that no product is 100% perfect.
-There are bound to be some bad reviews, but you have to take into account ALL of the reviews.
+There are bound to be some bad reviews, but you have to take into account ALL the reviews.
 If you see a model that you like and the majority of reviews are 5 star, but there are two or three awful reviews, you can be pretty sure that the bad reviews were either a fluke or from people who didn’t follow the instructions and improperly assembled / used their unit.

 Do some research on the company that makes the model that you are investigating.
 Look at the company website and for reviews on the company itself.
 Find out if the company has a good reputation for customer service.
 If you have a problem with your pellet smoker, how helpful will the company be?
 Some companies have videos to show you how to assemble, cook with and fix your smoker.
 This is a good sign!